Universal groups of cellular automata: Questions

 \begin{question} Let $G \leq \Sym(B_1 \times B_2 \times ... \times B_k)$ be a permutation group.
 What can be said about the group $\PAut_G[B_1; B_2; \cdots; B_k]$ generated by partial shifts and symbol permutations in $G$? \end{question}

-If we restrict to even permutatations, then for many alphabets, in particular whenever $|B|$ and $|C|$ are large enough, the arguments of the present paper can be used to establish f.g.-universality.
+If we restrict to even permutations, then for many alphabets, in particular whenever $|B|$ and $|C|$ are large enough, the arguments of the present paper can be used to establish f.g.-universality.

-It is an open question whether $\Aut(\{0,1\})$ is generated by the shift map and involutions \cite{BoLiRu88}.
-By Theorem~\ref{thm:Sofic}, the assumption that a group of cellular automata is generated by involutions does not put any restrictions on at least its set of subgroups.
-Two involutions are not enough, as $\Z_2 * \Z_2$ is the dihedral group which is virtually cyclic.
-We conjecture that three involutions can generate an f.g.-universal group of RCA.